yasirkula/SimplePatchTool/Extras/README.md

 ## SelfPatcherConsoleApp

-An example implementation of a console-based self patcher executable.
+An example implementation of a console-based self patcher.
 It depends on the SelfPatcherCore project.

 ## SelfPatcherWinForms

-A WinForms-based self patcher executable implementation.
+A WinForms-based self patcher implementation.
 It depends on the SelfPatcherCore project.

 ![self-patcher-winforms](../Images/selfpatcher-winforms.png)